bootsareme/y-cruncher-codespaces/README.md

 chmod -R +x Binaries
 ```

-Now, you should be able to run y-cruncher normally as if you have downloaded fresh off the internet.
+Now, you should be able to run y-cruncher normally as if you have downloaded it fresh off the internet.